How to Reduce International Shipping Costs

 Offer Smart Shipping Options to Customers

-- Provide economy shipping options
+- Provide economy shipping choices

-- Charge real-time shipping rates
+- Use real-time carrier rates

 Common Shipping Mistakes to Avoid

-- Ignoring dimensional weight
+- Ignoring dimensional weight calculations

 - Underestimating customs fees

-- Failing to track shipments
+- Failing to track shipments properly

 Final Thoughts